 Step Two: Convert Inch Fractions to a Common Denominator

-If you are working with fractions, the next step is to transform all the inch fractions in the equation into the same format so the denominators, or the bottom numbers, are all the same.
-This is a necessary step when adding or subtracting unlike fractions.
+If your measurement contains inches with fractions, the next step is to transform all the inch fractions in the equation into the same format so the denominators, or the bottom numbers, are all the same.
+This step is necessary to add or subtract unlike fractions.

-If all the fractions have the same denominator then move on to the next step.
+For measurements without inch fractions, or if all the fractions have the same denominator, you can move on to the next step.

 To update fractions to all have the same denominator, start by finding the largest denominator of all the fractions.
 Then, for each remaining fraction, divide the denominator by the larger denominator to find the multiplier.
 The final step will be to multiply both the numerator, or top number, and the denominator by this multiplier to create an equal fraction.